flame-code/FLAME/docs/installation.rst

 implementations of the libraries should also work.

-Linking to Atsushi Togo's spglib is rocommended.
+Linking to Atsushi Togo's SPGLIB is rocommended.
 The currently supported and well tested version is 1.6.x and can be found here:

 https://sourceforge.net/projects/spglib/files/spglib/